Course Code: hpo

 This lesson will focus on the strategic planning process.
 It will cover an organization's strengths and weaknesses and how to implement and evaluate your strategic plan.
 You will also learn how to find the right strategy for your organization and explain how the strategic plan contributes to the implementation of an HPO.

-Anna Smith has worked in the field of human resources for 30 years and has taught at university level for over 20 years.
+Anna Smith has worked in the human resources field for 30 years and has taught at the university level for over 20 years.
 She holds a bachelor's degree in business administration from Spalding University, a master's degree in management from Webster University, and a Master Online Teaching certificate from the University of Illinois.
-She is also a certified Senior Professional in Human Resources and a SHRM Senior Certified Professional.
-Her experience spans many areas of human resources including recruitment, labor relations, and affirmative action plans.
+She is also a certified Professional in Human Resources from the HR Certification Institute (HRCI), a certified Senior Professional in Human Resources, and an SHRM Senior Certified Professional.
+Her experience spans many areas of human resources, including recruitment, labor relations, and affirmative action plans.

 There are no prerequisites to take this course.